-Luanda is the capital and the largest city of Angola, the most populous city, major cultural, economic and industrial centre.
+Luanda is the capital and the largest city of Angola, the most populous city, major cultural, economic, and industrial center.
 The official language in Luanda is Portuguese.
-Expats living in Luanda have good quality of life, with large houses and high security.
+Expats living in Luanda have a good quality of life, with large houses and high security.
 Luanda is under reconstruction after the civil war.
 Here’s a quick expat guide on Luanda.

-In Luanda you can find best grocery store, where you could find fresh local food, drug items and housewares.
+In Luanda, you can find the best grocery store, where you could find fresh local food, drug items, and housewares.
 You may also buy a few black wood handcrafted art pieces.

-Private medical care in Luanda is quite expensive and good quality.
-Most doctors have basic understanding of English.
+Private medical care in Luanda is quite expensive and of good quality.
+Most doctors have a basic understanding of English.
 Expats should get international health insurance before moving to Luanda.

 4. Insurance for Expatriates in Luanda